violentmonkey/amo-upload/README.md

   --channel listed \
   --dist-file path/to/dist.zip \
   --source-file path/to/source.zip
+  --output path/to/my-ext-v1.2.3.xpi
 ```

-If the file is reviewed and signed, the URL will be printed to the console.
+If the file is reviewed and signed, the path it is stored will be printed to the console.
 Otherwise an error will be thrown.

 ### API